TACTICAL RISK GROUP

 Here you will find all you need to know about our instructors.

-Tactical Risk Group was established in 2013 by a former member of 1st.
-Special Commando Regiment 4101 Lubliniec, whose experience stretches beyond military service, with years of work in the private sector providing security and close protection services.
+Tactical Risk Group was established in 2013 by a former member of the 1st Special Commando Regiment 4101 Lubliniec, whose experience stretches beyond his military service, with years of work in the private sector providing security and close protection services.

-After leaving military service, he left to Great Britain, where he worked in the security sector for five years as a VIP security agent.
-After returning to the country, he worked as a tactical training instructor at one of the leading security companies in Poland.
+After leaving the military, he left for Great Britain, where he worked in the security sector for five years as a VIP security agent.
+After returning, he worked as a tactical training instructor at one of the leading security companies in Poland.
 As a security professional, he honed his skills and gained experience in training centres abroad.
 He underwent training in the USA, ISRAEL, UKRAINE, and completed training at the well-known Spetsnaz Center ” Vityaz ” in Russia.
-In 2013, he founded his company Tactical Risk Group in the same year he started working as a maritime security operative, after eight months he was nominated to Team Leader position and worked as a martime security TL until 2016.
-Since then he has been running his company full-time.
+In 2013, he started his company, Tactical Risk Group, while in the same year starting work as a maritime security operative.
+After just eight months he was promoted to Team Leader and worked in this capacity until 2016.
+Since then he has dedicated his full attention to running the company.

-Przemysław Stępień – former operator of the Independent Anti-Terrorism Police Unit..
-He began his adventure with the police at the Gwardia Wrocław sports club, where in 1998 he began training, and achieved further sports successes and gained increasingly higher skills until 1dan .
+Former Operator of the Independent Anti-Terrorism Police Unit.
+He began his adventure with the police at the Gwardia Wrocław sports club, where in 1998 he began training, and achieved further sports successes and gained increasingly higher skills until First Dan.

-In 1996, after passing the selection Przemysław Stępień – joined the Independent Counter-Terrorism Police Unit where he started working as an operator in the SPAP Wrocław team, where he raised his professional qualifications.
-After several years of service on the first line, Przemek became an instructor in this formation, where he began to transfer his knowledge to other officers.
+In 1996, after passing the selection he joined the Independent Counter-Terrorism Police Unit where he started working as an operator in the SPAP Wrocław team, where he raised his professional qualifications.
+After several years of service on the first line, Przemek became an instructor in this branch, where he began to transfer his knowledge to other officers.

 During his service he participated in combat operations, for which he was repeatedly awarded and awarded the bronze medal “Distinguished Policeman”.
 He also participated in the Peacekeeping Mission in Kosovo where he was responsible for protecting delegations from the UN in Kosovo.